 - .01 For financial reporting purposes, the actuary should use methods and assumptions for the value of assets and pension benefit obligations that are appropriate to the basis of financial reporting in the employer's or pension plan's financial statements, as applicable, and that are consistent with the terms of an appropriate engagement.
-[Effective February 1, 2018] - .02 The actuary would reflect the financial reporting standards specified by the terms of the appropriate engagement.
+[Effective December 30, 2012] - .02 The actuary would reflect the financial reporting standards specified by the terms of the appropriate engagement.
 Where financial reporting standards require methods and assumptions to be established by the preparers of the financial statements, the actuary would use the methods and assumptions specified by the preparers of the financial statements.

-- .03 The assumptions that the actuary uses would be best estimate assumptions, unless otherwise specified in the relevant financial reporting standards or as otherwise selected by the preparers of the financial statements. - .04 Repealed
+- .03 The assumptions that the actuary uses would be best estimate assumptions, unless otherwise specified in the relevant financial reporting standards or as otherwise selected by the preparers of the financial statements. - .04 If the preparers of the financial statements select the assumptions and those are not in accordance with accepted actuarial practice, Rule 6, Control of Work Product, may apply.
+That is so whether or not the actuary expresses an opinion on the assumptions.